 How are participants chosen?

-to attend if they meet the following criteria:
+Girls are eligible to attend if they meet the following criteria:

 - have completed their Junior year in high school government and current events

 - possess strong leadership abilities